Alena-Alexander/Design-Pattern/README_DESIGN_PATTERNS.md

     participant ShirtFactory as ShirtFactory
     participant SkullShirt as SkullShirt
     participant FlowerShirt as FlowerShirt
+    participant ABC as ABC

-    ShirtFactory-)SkullShirt: Creates a blueprint for SkullShirt class to following when inheriting from it ShirtFactory-)FlowerShirt: Creates a blueprint for SkullShirt class to following when inheriting from it SkullShirt-)ShirtFactory: Inherits form the Shirtfactory class and gives two methods a function to display the skull shirts material and color
+    ShirtFactory-)ABC: Inherits from ABC making it an abstract class ShirtFactory-)SkullShirt: Creates a blueprint for SkullShirt class to following when inheriting from it ShirtFactory-)FlowerShirt: Creates a blueprint for SkullShirt class to following when inheriting from it SkullShirt-)ShirtFactory: Inherits form the Shirtfactory class and gives two methods a function to display the skull shirts material and color